 Given polynomial is f(x) = x²-3x+2

 Get instant help with the mathematical concepts you never seemed to understand with the calculators prevailing on factorpolynomials.com

-The remainder of a polynomial function becomes zero when it is divided by its factor.
-You can use remainder theorem at any case of polynomial function but the denominator should be a binomial in the form of x-a.
+The remainder of polynomial expressions becomes zero when it is divided by factor.
+You can use the polynomial remainder theorem at any case of polynomial function but the divisor must be a binomial in the form of x-a.